RagnarGrootKoerkamp/BAPCtools/readme.md

   mirrored [here](https://github.com/RagnarGrootKoerkamp/bapctools-git).
 - Run from a [Docker image](#Docker).
 - The development version from git via `pip install .`.
-  For more information regarding the development version see the installation instructions [at the end of this file](#Developing--Contributing-to-BAPCtools).
+  For more information regarding the development version see the installation instructions in [contributing.md](contributing.md).

 (If you know how to make a Debian package, feel free to help out.)